 Mexico Part II-- Central Mexico

-Temperature in Central Mexico is lower than in the Yucatan Peninsula so pack accordingly if traveling to both.
+The temperature in Central Mexico is lower than in the Yucatan Peninsula.
 It's best to bring an easy to carry jacket as temperatures during the day can reach 80F then drop to 30F during night time.

 Transportation -- We're using Interjet